charan1203/DockerAnsible/README.md

-Automated Azure VM Setup & Docker Environment Configuration
+Enterprise Automated Docker Deployment on Cloud Platforms using Ansible

 This project automates the deployment of a development environment on Azure using Terraform and Ansible.
 It includes: